Anterior Knee Pain / Knee Popping and Locking

 - Quadriceps: Lay on stomach with.
 Place a rope around foot of involved leg.
 Bend knee and pull foot to buttocks until feel stretch in front of thigh.

 - Calves: Stand with toes and balls of feet on a step and let your heels hang off and down toward floor.
+You can also do a calf stretch up against the wall.

 Tight Lateral Structures

 Tight lateral structures of the knee cause the patella to track improperly in the femoral groove.
 In addition, improperly tracking patella can result in several problems including, but not limited to, baker’s cysts, fat pad inflammation and early arthritis due to wearing down of the articular cartilage of the patella and/or femur.
 Therefore, patella mobilization can assist to keep these lateral structures loose and the patella tracking normally.
+The patella can be assisted with taping techniques as well which are call McConnell Taping.
+This technique can assist the patella to stay in the proper position within the knee.
+All JOI Rehab clinics provide McConnel Taping as needed.

 Patella Mobilizations: Medial Glide and Medial Tilt.